machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 .. image:: /assets/images/Documentation/teach-models.png

-See :ref:`how-to-multiple-models` on how you can use the model id in a robot program.

 After teaching a model for the first time, it is possible to alter it in different ways.
 Refer to the article :ref:`How-to-edit-existing-model` for further details.